scalable-af/training/serverless/aws/lambda201/lab1.5/README.md

         ```

 3. Create an `API Gateway` for our `studentID-comments-post` function
-    - You can create an `API Gateway` via the CLI but it is a long drawn out process that we will simply using the SAM/Serverless frameworks tomorrow.
-For simple services and applications using the UI works well.
+    - You can create an `API Gateway` via the CLI, but it is a long drawn out process that we will simply be using the SAM/Serverless frameworks for tomorrow.
+For simple services and applications, using the UI works well.
 Create an `API Gateway` for your `studentID-comments-post` function similar to what you did in lab 1.3 when setting up the initial webhook.

 4. Configure the blog to submit comments to our function
     - Copy the `API Endpoint` and put it in the `config.toml` file in the root directory of your blog.
 Replace the following line

-        ```
+        ```toml
         [params.lambdaComments]
         endpoint = "http://the-url-to-our-lambda-API-Gateway"
         ```